AppDaemon/appdaemon/README.rst

 Installation
 ============

 Installation is either by pip3 or Docker.
+There is also an official `hass.io` build.

 Install and Run using Docker
 ============================